Five Finger Death Punch: War Is the Answer (2009–2010)

-Departure of Snell and American Capitalist (2010–2012)
+Snell's departure and American Capitalist (2010–2012)

 The band began to record their third studio album in November 2010 at The Hideout studios in Las Vegas, Nevada.
 Bassist Matt Snell departed from the band in December 2010, and in June 2011, Chris Kael was announced as Snell's replacement.
 The band's third album, titled American Capitalist, was released October 11, 2011.
 Production for the album was handled again by Kevin Churko.
 The first single from American Capitalist, entitled "Under and Over It", was released on July 27, 2011, following a music video in September 2011.
-In support of the album, Five Finger Death Punch embarked on their "Share the Welt" tour from October 16 – December 14, 2011 with support from All That Remains, Hatebreed and Rains and their "Furious and Deadly" tour from March 23 – April 12, 2012 with support from Soulfly, Windowpane, and Persist.
+In support of the album, Five Finger Death Punch embarked on their "Share the Welt" tour from October 16 – December 14, 2011, with support from All That Remains, Hatebreed and Rains and their "Furious and Deadly" tour from March 23 – April 12, 2012, with support from Soulfly, Windowpane, and Persist.
 The song "Back for More" is included on the soundtrack for the video game Madden NFL 12.
 "Back for More" was released as a digital single on September 13, 2011.
 "Remember Everything" was released as the second official single for American Capitalist in November 2011, with a music video following in February 2012.
 "Coming Down" was released as the third official single from American Capitalist in April 2012, with a music video, directed by Nick Peterson, following in June 2012.
 The song also won the band an Independent Music Award in 2013 for Best Metal/Hardcore Song.

 From July 13 to August 28, 2012, Five Finger Death Punch took part in Metal Hammer's "Trespass America Festival" with support from Battlecross, God Forbid, Emmure, Pop Evil, Trivium and Killswitch Engage.